 Ultimately choosing to pursue a career in law, Josh returned from Afghanistan and immediately headed to Austin, Texas where he attended the University of Texas School of Law.
 During his three years at UT, Josh interned at the newly minted Army Futures Command working in the autonomous weapons program.
 But, even more exciting, Josh and Lizzie welcomed their son Jackson in November of 2020 during Josh’s last year of school.
 In 2021 Josh graduated law school, passed the Texas bar exam, and was honored to be personally sworn into the Texas Bar by the Governor of Texas, Greg Abbott.

 Josh headed directly to the JAG Officer basic course at The Judge Advocates General’s Legal Center and School in Charlottesville, Virginia.
 There he received his first assignment as a JAG officer, Fort Leonard Wood, Missouri.
 Arriving in January of 2021, Josh served first as an administrative law attorney before transitioning to become a Prosecutor for the 1st Engineer Brigade.
 This was his final assignment as a military officer.

 Josh’s military awards include: the Aviator Badge, the Gold German Schutzensnare, the Meritorious Service Ribbon, the Air Medal with “C” device, the Army Commendation Medal, the Army Achievement Medal with “C” device, the National Defense Service Medal, the Afghanistan Service Medal, the Army Service Ribbon, the Global War on Terrorism Medal, the NATO Service Medal, and the Meritorious Unit Ribbon

-Upon Josh’s retirement, the Davis family moved back to Bryan, Texas, where Josh began work as an Associate Attorney with his father at Rick Davis and Associates.
+Upon Josh’s retirement, the Davis family moved back to Bryan, Texas, where Josh began work as an attorney.
+He serves as "Of Counsel" at his father's firm, Rick Davis and Associates.